 In the event that you are required to open and read these instructions, you may assume that hostilities have already occurred and that the aircraft under your command represents a strategic military resource which must be protected and secured from falling into enemy hands

 Ford read on.
 Plan A, for the California Clipper, meant continuing on to the nearest friendly Pan American base known to be unoccupied by the Japanese, doing everything possible to avoid any contact with enemy forces.
-This mean continuing to Auckland.
+This meant continuing to Auckland.

 Ford had been a Navy pilot before joining Pan American.
 He knew exactly what to do.
 They needed to get away from their regular route — it was the first place any Japanese forces would sweep — and find a new path to Auckland.
 Rod Brown was dispatched to the map table to do so, and Leach was ordered to shut down the radio.
 From now they would continue in radio silence.